pjvolders/PharmCAT/docs/development/Tooling.md

 ---
-title: Tooling
+title: Tooling for Development
 permalink: technical-docs/tooling
-parent: Using PharmCAT
+parent: Development
-nav_order: 6
+nav_order: 1
 ---
-# Tooling
+# Tooling for Development

-We are agnostic about the tools you use, but here are some tips on getting started with common tools:
+Here are some tips if you'd like to contribute to the development of PharmCAT.
+We don't require particular tools but below are tips for tools we've used.

 ## Eclipse